0-1CxH/megatron-wrap/README.md

 ## Dependencies

-Attention: read this section if you do not have a valid megatron-lm environment, the following script is executed on nvidia's image `nvcr.io/nvidia/pytorch:24.05-py3` and is just for reference, read other materials if this fails, or you can use `environment/test_environment/Dockerfile` to build a environment that this project is developed and tested in.
+Attention: read this section if you do not have a valid megatron-lm environment, the following script is executed on nvidia's image `nvcr.io/nvidia/pytorch:24.05-py3` and is just for reference, read other materials if this fails, or you can use `environment/test_environment/Dockerfile` to build a environment that this project is developed and tested in (it contains usused libs that this project does not use).

 ```bash
 export MAX_JOBS=16